Leaflet/Leaflet/FAQ.md

 #### I downloaded the Leaflet source but didn't find `leaflet.js` there.
 Why is that?

 You can download the built versions using links from the [download page](http://leafletjs.com/download.html).
-It even includes the latest build of the development version (`master` branch), updated automatically on each commit to the repo.
+It even includes the latest build of the development version (`main` branch), updated automatically on each commit to the repo.

 We removed the built versions from the repository because it's a chore to build and commit them manually on each change,